 Remark 5.2.
-Since Rr behaves "multiplicatively" under Riemannian products, and equals $K^2g$ for a surface metric with Gaussian curvature K, a Riemannian product of two surfaces, being locally Kähler, is - according to (a), (b) above - weakly Einstein if and only if the two Gaussian curvatures are constant and equal or mutually opposite.
+Since Rr behaves "multiplicatively" under Riemannian products, and equals K^2g for a surface metric with Gaussian curvature K, a Riemannian product of two surfaces, being locally Kähler, is - according to (a), (b) above - weakly Einstein if and only if the two Gaussian curvatures are constant and equal or mutually opposite.
 The latter case constitutes the example found by Euh, Park, and Sekigawa [15].

 Remark 5.3.
-The equivalence of (a) through (c) above really amounts to a statement about algebraic curvature tensors, once we replace the Kähler condition by (4.8) and (a) by trcR is a multiple of g.
-We could include (d) here as well if, instead of just (4.8), we invoked one further property of Kähler-type algebraic curvature tensors, namely, (5.9-a).
+The equivalence of (a) through (c) above really amounts to a statement about algebraic curvature tensors, once we replace the Kähler condition by (4.7) and (a) by trcR is a multiple of g.
+We could include (d) here as well if, instead of just (4.7), we invoked one further property of Kähler-type algebraic curvature tensors, namely, (5.9-a).
 For more details, see Section 6.

 Remark 5.4.
 As shown by Cartan [7], see also [10, Theorem 14.7], local-homothety types of locally symmetric Riemannian four-manifolds form seven disjoint classes: flat, spherical, hyperbolic, complex projective, complex hyperbolic and, finally, nonflat 2+2 and 1+3 Riemannian products (with Einstein factors).
 Of these, the first five - due to their being Einstein, cf. (4.5) - are weakly Einstein.
 The sixth one is weakly Einstein when the two Gaussian curvatures are equal (the Einstein case) or opposite (Remark 5.2).
-Remark 5.2 also shows that the remaining products listed above are not weakly Einstein, the 1+3 case, with W=0 and $s\neq 0$ , being immediate from the sentence following (4.6).
+From Remark 5.2 it is also clear that the remaining products listed above are not weakly Einstein, the 1+3 case being immediate from the sentence following (4.6).